Frequently Asked Questions

 Otherwise, you must have a bachelor's degree (from any regionally accredited institution in the U.S./Canada) to apply to our PA program.
 A good option is New York Tech’s Health Sciences, B.S. program, with a curriculum which allows students to complete all of the prerequisites needed to apply to the PA program after graduation.
 Although completion of the Health Sciences program is not a guarantee of entry into the PA program, strong students are able to compete on equal standing within our competitive applicant pool.
 A significant advantage is the guidance you will receive from advisors who are knowledgeable concerning requirements for PA studies at New York Tech.
 Please contact the Interdisciplinary Health Sciences department directly at 516.686.3803 for any questions regarding the Health Science, B.S. program, or view their admission requirements.

-The program accepts prerequisite courses completed at accredited 2-year colleges, as long as they are completed with a B or better within the last 5 years from the program start date.
-Online courses are not accepted for the science requirements (Biology, Chemistry, Anatomy, Physiology).
-Online courses are acceptable for non- science courses, but we will only accept courses that are completed through regionally-accredited colleges/universities.
+The program accepts prerequisite courses completed at accredited 2-year community colleges.
+Online courses are also acceptable (including those with virtual labs), but must be completed through regionally-accredited colleges/universities.
 Please be careful as there are many online study providers that do not meet the accreditation criteria.

 Do you accept Advanced Placement courses?More

-Please note that the 5-year age limit for courses are also applicable to AP credits.
+Please note that the 10-year age limit for courses are also applicable to AP credits.

 If your AP scores are already archived by the College Board, use the form provided on this page to request that a report be sent directly to you.
 Once received, upload a scanned copy of the report to the Documents tab on CASPA, as instructed above.
 Please note that, without exceptions, if the AP score report has not been uploaded by October 1, your AP courses cannot be applied towards a prerequisite.
 The only next opportunity to provide your AP scores will be in person, if you are invited to interview.